Skip to main content

 1. Reads the document: The agent scans the full document structure, including tables, footnotes, and tracked changes

-2. Analyzes each clause: Every clause is evaluated using the agent’s reasoning, your company profile, and any playbook or context you’ve provided
+2. Analyzes each clause: Every clause is evaluated using the agent’s reasoning, your profile, and any playbook or context you’ve provided

 3. Produces suggestions: For each flagged clause, the agent generates redlines, comments, or both